Pwn2Own: 2009

-Concerning web browser rules, browser targets were Internet Explorer 8, Firefox, and Chrome installed on a Sony Vaio running Windows 7 Beta and Safari and Firefox installed on a MacBook running Mac OS X. All browsers were fully patched and in default configurations on the first day of the contest.
+Web browser targets were Internet Explorer 8, Firefox, and Chrome installed on a Sony Vaio running Windows 7 Beta and Safari and Firefox installed on a MacBook running Mac OS X. All browsers were fully patched and in default configurations on the first day of the contest.
 As in previous years, the attack surface contest expanded over the three days.
 On day 1, contestants had to target functionality in the default browser without access to any plugins.
 On day 2, Adobe Flash, Java, Microsoft .NET Framework, and QuickTime were included.
-On day 3, other popular third party plugins were included like Adobe Reader.
+On day 3, other popular third-party plugins were included like Adobe Reader.
 Multiple winners per target were allowed, but only the first contestant to exploit each laptop would get it.
 Mobile device targets included BlackBerry, Android, Apple iPhone 2.0 (T-Mobile G1), Symbian (Nokia N95) and Windows Mobile (HTC Touch) phones in their default configurations.

 As with the browser contest, the attack surface available to contestants expanded over three days.
 In order to prove that they were able to successfully compromise the device, contestants had to demonstrate they could collect sensitive data from the mobile device or incur some type of financial loss from the mobile device owner.
 On day 1, the device could receive SMS, MMS, and e-mail but messages could not be read.
 Wifi (if on by default), Bluetooth (if on by default), and radio stack were also in-scope.
 On day 2, SMS, MMS, and e-mail could be opened and read.
 Wifi was turned on and Bluetooth could be turned on and paired with a nearby headset (additional pairing disallowed).
 Day 3 allowed one level of user interaction with the default applications.
 Multiple winners per device were allowed, but only the first contestant to exploit each mobile device would get it (along with a one-year phone contract).